-- Signage, including RTP acknowledgement sign, route-marking/way-finding, interpretive, trail etiquette/rules, and traffic control signs.
-Signs that function as traffic control devices must conform to the Manual on Uniform Traffic Control Devices (MUTCD), which can be found at http://mutcd.fhwa.dot.gov/kno 2009r1r2.htm. - Other This can include the cost of Print publications, such as trail brochures or training costs.
-Certain costs for employee training in trail assessment techniques may be eligible. - Ineligible Costs include: - Routine trail maintenance, which includes work that should be conducted on a frequent basis in order to keep a trail in its originally constructed state (e.g., mowing, tree and brush pruning, leaf and debris removal, cleaning and repair of culverts and other drainage structures, etc.). - Overhead costs that include regular operating expenses, such as building rent and upkeep, utilities, insurance and fixed costs associated with a business, agency or group. - Indirect costs, which typically represent the regular expenses of doing business.
-Only costs that are directly related to the project are eligible. - Law enforcement costs are not eligible. - Budget contingencies included as budget line items. - Purchase of vehicles or equipment - DISCRETIONARY BOARD MEMBER CRITERIA The Missouri Trails Advisory Board makes recommendations based on review and scoring of application, and may award points based on discretionary criteria, up to 10 points..
+- Routine trail maintenance, which includes work that should be conducted on a frequent basis in order to keep a trail in its originally constructed state (e.g., mowing, tree and brush pruning, leaf and debris removal, cleaning and repair of culverts and other drainage structures, etc.). - Overhead costs that include regular operating expenses, such as building rent and upkeep, utilities, insurance and fixed costs associated with a business, agency or group. - Indirect costs, which typically represent the regular expenses of doing business.
+Only costs that are directly related to the project are eligible. - Law enforcement costs are not eligible. - Budget contingencies included as budget line items. - DISCRETIONARY BOARD MEMBER CRITERIA The Missouri Trails Advisory Board makes recommendations based on review and scoring of application, and may award points based on discretionary criteria, up to 10 points.
 The board represents a broad range of motorized and non-motorized trail interests throughout the state.
-This assessment allows board members to bring theirs pecific knowledge of statewide and local recreation patterns, resources and needs into consideration.
+This assessment allows board members to bring their specific knowledge of statewide and local recreation patterns, resources and needs into consideration.
 Members may award points based on their subjective evaluation of the project application.
-Evaluation criteria may include packet appearance and organization, previous performance administering RTP grants, use of vol unteers and partners, public involvement, demonstration of need, accessibility considerations, evidence of early planning efforts, overall soundness of project, etc. - SUPPORTING DOCUMENTATION CHECKLIST the checklist is provided on the application as an aid to project sponsors, and should be completed before submitting the application packet.
+Evaluation criteria may include packet appearance and organization, previous performance administering RTP grants, use of volunteers and partners, public involvement, demonstration of need, accessibility considerations, evidence of early planning efforts, overall soundness of project, etc. - SUPPORTING DOCUMENTATION CHECKLIST the checklist is provided on the application as an aid to project sponsors, and should be completed before submitting the application packet.
 For a detailed summary of each required item, see pages 6-7 of this guide. - CERTIFICATION OF RESPONSIBLE PERSON a responsible official of the sponsor's agency or organization must sign and date this section to complete the application, or the application will not be scored.
 Examples of responsible officials include mayors, city managers or administrators, directors, presidents, executive officers, etc. The responsible official does not need to be the contact person listed on the application, but does need to read the application and have an understanding of the requirements of administering the grant, should one be awarded.
 The responsible official cannot be an independent grant writer who is not affiliated with the agency or organization, and cannot currently be serving as a board member on the Missouri Trails Advisory Board.
 An incomplete or inaccurate application packet will be ineligible for scoring by the Missouri Trails Advisory Board.